Economic Knowledge

 Urban Design

-For us, good urban design is led by context.
+Our work is not just about buildings, it’s also about places: how to make them and how to connect them.
 We start with the space a new use will occupy, and work out how best to occupy that space in a way that is good for the user, and in a way that makes it a good neighbour to existing places and activities.
-Over the years we’ve worked closely with local authorities, local communities and our clients at all scales of plan making to create places with real character and real life.
-Our services range from site analysis and appraisal to architectural design, masterplanning and urban design.
-In all our work, we test our principles against that experience.
+Over the years we’ve worked closely with local authorities, communities and our clients at all scales of plan-making to create places with real character and real life.
+Our current work includes research into the Decarbonizing Zones identified by Action 165 of the Climate Action Plan 2019, and we incorporate UN Sustainable Development Goals into all our urban design work.

 BIM